Understanding and recognising eating disorders

 Learn more about what eating disorders are and what causes them

-Our relationship with food is pretty important: We need it to survive, thrive and just keep swimming on a daily basis.
+Our relationship with food is pretty important: we need it to survive and thrive on a daily basis.
 Any changes in our eating habits can have a pretty big affect on our lives and that's why eating disorders are something we should be aware of.

-- Both men and women are affected by them and they can battle with an eating disorder at any stage in their lives.
+Both women and men are affected by eating disorders, and they can battle with an eating disorder at any stage in their lives.